 1. Control Moisture

 Moisture exposure can be tricky.
 You definitely don't want your weed exposed to high humidity levels or excess moisture.
 As noted earlier, this can contribute to mold or mildew growth.
 However, on the flip side, you also don't want your weed to get too dry.
-So, the key is to use containers that keep your weed close to the ideal moisture level when it is fresh (usually between 55 and 65 percent relative humidity).
+So, the key is to use containers (preferably non-plastic) that keep your weed close to the ideal moisture level when it is fresh.
+Usually this is between 55 and 65 percent relative humidity.
 Evergreen Humidification Pods help with this process.

 2. Control Light Exposure and Temperature